hxuhack/hxuhack.github.io/index.md

 ![image][profile_photo]

-I am currently a Pre-tenure Associate Professor at School of Computer Science, Fudan University.
+I am a Pre-tenure Associate Professor in School of Computer Science, Fudan University.
 My research interests are within the fields of Cybersecurity, Program Analysis, and System Reliability.
 I obtained my Ph.D. degree from the Chinese University of Hong Kong in 2018, supervised by [Prof. Michael Lyu](http://www.cse.cuhk.edu.hk/lyu).

 Email: xuh[AT]fudan.edu.cn